Is Refinancing Worth the Cost?

 Have you ever heard the pearl of wisdom that states you should only consider refinancing if the new interest rate is at least two points under your current one?
 That could have been valid years ago, but with the fact that refinancing has been costing less recently, it's never the wrong time to think about a new mortgage loan!
 Refinancing your mortgage loan has a variety of benefits that often make it worth the initial expenditure many times over.

-When you refinance, you could be able to lower the interest rate and mortgage payment , perhaps considerably.
-You also could have the option of pulling out some of your home equity by "cashing out" some money to fix up your home, consolidate debt, or plan a special vacation.
-You could have the option to refinance to a shorter-term mortgage loan, giving you the ability to build your equity quicker.
+When you refinance, you might be able to reduce your interest rate and monthly payment , sometimes significantly.
+You could also have the option to "cash out" a portion of your equity, that you may use to take care of higher interest debt, add on to your home, or finance a vacation.
+You might have the option to refinance into a shorter-term mortgage, enabling you to build up your equity quicker.

-Another thing about taxes is that if you lower your interest rate, naturally you'll also be reducing the paid interest amount that you will be able to deduct on your federal income taxes.
-This is one more expense that some borrowers take into consideration.
+Speaking of taxes, when your interest rate is lowered, it follows that you will also be reducing the interest amount that you can deduct from your taxes.
+This is another cost that some borrowers consider.
 Call us at 701.222.0100 to help you do the math.

-In the end, for most the amount of initial costs to refinance will be made up soon in savings each month.
-We can help you explore what your options are, considering the effect a refinance could have on your taxes, if you are likely to sell your home in the next couple of years, and your cash on hand.
+All things considered, for most borrowers the total of initial costs to refinance will be made up soon in monthly savings.
+We can help you figure out what your options are, considering the effect a refinance may have on your taxes, if you are likely to sell your home in the next couple of years, and your available cash.
 Call us at 701.222.0100 to get started.

 Want to know more about refinancing your home?
 Call us: 701.222.0100.